tdilauro/Simplified-wiki/BibliographicMetadata.md

 * You agree to not truncate, modify or change our data.
 * You may not store our data except for caching purposes.

+## WikiData

+* (Example: "The Art of War")[http://www.wikidata.org/wiki/Q8251] Good source for data about books (mostly PD books) We always get author information and link to Wikipedia page.
+If we're lucky we might get related images, author images, or summary.
+(First paragraph of Wikipedia page makes a decent summary in many cases.)

 ## Amazon Product Advertising API

 XML format.